orangeNotebook/AP-Module-Cpp-Wednesday-Exercises/README.md

 ```

 ## Data File Parser
-A simple C++ program that reads the following data from a file:
+A C++ program that reads the following data from a file:
 ```
 Noak,Jaylinn,21500
 Apollinaire,Venkata,29250